 You can not overlook the power of a well-placed text in a banner ad that compels visitors to look, followed by reading the text.
 However, placement is not just about the text or the design in the banner ad but the order of the banner itself on the page.
 Through multiple experiments conducted to see where the flag achieved the most attention, it was found out by Dr. Flint McGlaughlin that a banner ad should be shifted from the right side of the screen to the left side because it encourages the involvement of the audience by 74% more.

 Many more experiments were done on the subject that gave thoughts on more placement spots on a webpage like the near the top that takes 80% more visibility.

 - Font and Text

 When one sees a banner ad, the powerful word or phrase catches the attention very smoothly if crafted correctly.
-Like many of the teachers or lecturers who begin their lectures with a question, spark the audience’s attention in no time.
+Like many teachers or lecturers who begin their lectures with a question, spark the audience’s attention in no time.
 This could be one highly effective and excessively used tip by most banner advertisers who learned through this art of banner designing the attention they captured by the audience.
 If the font size is extremely small or extremely large, it could create a poorly made banner.
 Make sure the text is clear, conveys the idea, and tersely reflects the company’s intent.
 It is the complete design of the banner that attracts the public.
-Sometimes you do not have to worry about the font size or the content written; the color scheme and the design do the job effortlessly by keeping in a balanced tone with each other.
+Sometimes you do not have to worry about the font size or the content written; the color scheme and the design do the job effortlessly by keeping in a balanced tone.